-Models will be judged for scale qualities in flight condition minus space model motors.
-All clear plastic fins, launching lugs, and fittings and other flight items must be attached to the model for scale judging.
-Nothing may be added to or taken off the model between the scale judging and the flight except space model motors and recovery device packing.
+Entries will be judged for scale qualities in flight condition minus space model motors.
+All launching lugs, fittings and other flight items must be attached to the model for scale judging.
+Nothing may be added to or taken off the model between the scale judging and the flight except space model motors, detachable plastic fins and recovery device packing.